olivier-carrere/redaction-technique.org/src/content/docs/en/veille/didacticiels-dita-xml-xsl-fo.md

 <xsl:apply-templates select="text()|*[not(name()='title')]" />
 ```

-The final result will be :
+The final result will be:

 ```xml
 <xsl:template match="*[contains(@class,' topic/example ')]">